 16 The self-graded draft asks writers to highlight the "phrase that pays" ("PTP") wherever it appears, as a check on the explanation or illustration of the rule.
 If the PTP is abstract, and/or its application in the case is controversial, writers should expect to highlight the PTP several times, because, in addition to introducing the PTP and applying it to the client's facts, they need to explain how the PTP has been applied in one or more authority cases.
 If the PTP is concrete and/or its application in the case is not controversial, they should expect to highlight it less often because they may not be illustrating how the PTP was applied in the past.
-For an example of this method using boldfaced type instead of highlighting (of the PTP or "key terms" only), see OATES, ENQUIST, & KUNSCH, supra note 7, at 208-10.
+For an example of this method using bold-faced type instead of highlighting (of the PTP or "key terms" only), see OATES, ENQUIST, & KUNSCH, supra note 7, at 208-10.

-17 See, e.g., NEUMANN, supra note 7, at 83-85; OATES, ENQUIST, & KUNSCH, supra note 7, at 165, 191-99; CALLEROS, supra note 7, at 211-21, and 304-09; and LINDA HOLDEMAN EDWARDS, LEGAL WRITING: PROCESS, ANALYSIS, AND ORGANIZATION 85-86 (1996).
+17 See, e.g., Neumann, supra note 7, at 83-85; Oates, Enquist, & Kunsch, supra note 7, at 165, 191-99; Calleros, supra note 7, at 211-21, and 304-09; and Linda Holdeman Edwards, Legal Writing: Process, Analysis, and Organization 85-86 (1996).
 Note that I am speaking here of the "major discussion" of the facts.
-Certainly many strong legal writers might refer briefly to the client's facts in a roadmap paragraph or other introthirteen years, runs a 3,000 acre farm, and stated to West that he knew more about her business than she did.
+Certainly many strong legal writers might refer briefly to the client's facts in a roadmap paragraph or other introfortunately, however, many legal writers mistakenly - and almost always ineffectively - launch into a long factual discussion/application immediately after the introductory paragraph.
+After they discuss the facts, they articulate and explain the rule, and then they explain the facts again when they apply the rule to the facts.